In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Wirelessly Powered, Magnetically Controlled Capsule Endoscopy

 This technology supports miniaturized receiver designs that are suitable for compact, biocompatible implants, and enables continuous power delivery or recharging for long-term device usage, in order to reduce the need for surgical battery replacements.
 However, the power efficiency of inductive links is intrinsically sensitive to the distance, misalignment, and rotational orientation between Tx and Rx coils.
 This aspect is particularly pronounced in IMDs, owing to the need for miniaturized dimensions, and further aggravated in capsule endoscopes by the inherent anatomical constraints and movements during the medical procedure.
 The approaches to address these challenges mainly concern coil design optimization, and adaptive control systems.

 \textbf{Coil design optimization} involves the choice of materials, geometries and deployment in space, for both the Tx and the Rx coils.
-Besides the standard approach of using litz wires to reduce the resistive losses due to skin effect at high frequency, the use of ferrite cores \cite{Wu2023} or of multi-layer self-resonant structures \cite{Stein2019} represents an effective solution to enhance the magnetic coupling and improve the coil quality factors, respectively.
-However, these approaches are mainly feasible on the Tx side, whereas the constraints of the implant require small and lightweight Rx coils, as the flexible, contact lens-like coil for ocular implants presented in \cite{Kim2015}.

-The evolution of coil geometries -- e.g. modifications of the standard Helmholtz coil \cite{Carta2011}, obtained by merging it with birdcage coil \cite{Basar2017, Campi2021}, as well as the development of saddle-shaped coil pair \cite{Zhuang2023} and butterfly-shaped coils \cite{Ha-Van2019} -- aims at enhancing the uniformity of the magnetic field generated by the Tx coil and the transmission stability.
+In particular, the evolution of coil geometries -- e.g. modifications of the standard Helmholtz coil \cite{Carta2011}, obtained by merging it with birdcage coil \cite{Basar2017, Campi2021}, as well as the development of saddle-shaped coil pair \cite{Zhuang2023} and butterfly-shaped coils \cite{Ha-Van2019} -- aims at enhancing the uniformity of the magnetic field generated by the Tx coil and the transmission stability.
 These advancements often come at the cost of increased design complexity and challenges during the integration with the MCS.
 Another popular approach consists in the use of a 3D-coil system, where each coil is aligned along one of the three orthogonal axes (x, y, z), to either generate \cite{Sergkei2018} or receive \cite{Lenaerts2007} the magnetic field, ensuring robust magnetic coupling regardless of the relative orientation between Tx and Rx.

 \textbf{Adaptive control systems} complement these design improvements by dynamically adjusting the transmitter power to maintain optimal power transfer.
 It is worth reminding that the SAR is assessed as the rate at which electromagnetic energy is absorbed per unit mass (either for the whole body or a specific tissue mass), averaged over a 6-minute time window.
 This averaging accounts for the body's natural ability to dissipate heat over time, ensuring that short-term peaks in energy absorption do not result in excessive tissue heating.
-This approach enables higher transmitted power during short periods of increased distance between the coils or during peaks of intense capsule activity.
+Using an adaptive control system, the transmitted power can be temporarily increased to meet these demands and subsequently reduced to ensure compliance with the SAR limits over the averaging period.
+An important aspect of these control systems concerns the communication of the received power level back to the Tx side.
+An effective way to implement this communication exploits the same inductive link established for power transmission, using the backscatter principle \cite{Koelle1975}.
+Recently, we proposed a solution consisting of an LSK modulation system that maximizes both the power efficiency and the modulation depth by means of an adaptive matching network on the Rx side \cite{Bertozzi2023}.